jseluis/artificial_intelligence_for_trading/README.md

 * Model Testing and Evaluation: Metrics to evaluate models and about how to avoid over- and underfitting.

-* <b>Random Forests:</b> Random forest models and how to use them to combine alpha factors.
+* <p>Random Forests:</p> Random forest models and how to use them to combine alpha factors.

 * Feature Engineering: Engineer features such as market dispersion, market volatility, sector and date parts.
 Also learn to engineer targets (labels) that are robust to market changes over time.